If you have a Chevy Malibu with a P1101 error code, there are some common causes and fixes that can solve the problem.

 A mechanic shop will use a smoke machine that feeds smoke into the system and comes out of the leak helping to find it.

-A common leak point is the PVC valve which depending on the Chevy Malibu year, may have two.
+A common weak point is the PVC valve which depending on the Chevy Malibu year, may have two.

 Often if the PVC valve has gone bad, it will make a hissing noise.